 The positive effects of art on growing children cannot be overstated.
-When young people find an artistic outlet to express themselves – whether it’s through music, painting or performance – they’re able to build a stronger
+When young people find an artistic outlet to express themselves – whether it’s through music, painting or performance – they’re able to build a stronger sense of self.
+The exploration of a child’s own emotional needs presents an opportunity for growth, something unique to art.
+Traveling Players Ensemble (TPE) recognizes this invaluable benefit to young people and takes it another step further: connecting with the outdoors.

 Theater was born in the outdoors.
 Ancient Greeks built their sacred amphitheaters into the sides of mountains, using the stunning views of nature for the backdrops of their performances.
 Theater was a communion: indeed between the players and the audience, but also with their gods, with nature.
 It’s about giving over to something greater than ourselves, in the hopes of having a spiritual discovery.
 And through discovery comes growth and understanding.